szKarlen/atomics.net/README.md

 Although the library is a PCL itself, the minimum required version of .NET - 4.5.
 But you can compile for .NET 4.0 and earlier.
 The Itanium-related stuff (volatile reads with proper memory barriers usages, etc.) will be present (see [docs](Documentation/memorymodel101.md)).

-For ECMA MM implementations of CLI on ARM architecture the conditional compilation is support by using ARM_CPU directive.
+For ECMA MM implementations of CLI on ARM architecture the conditional compilation is supported by using ARM_CPU directive.

 The default memory semantics for library's primitives is Acquire/Release, which fits very well with .NET Framework and CLR 2.0 memory model.